Saving money can be difficult to commit to, but if you start now, you can set yourself up for the future you've always hoped for.

 Many formulas suggest that you should save an amount equal to your annual salary by age 30.
 For instance, if you make $60,000 per year, you should have $60,000 saved by your 30th birthday.

-This number increases with every decade that goes by—by age 40 you should have saved two times your annual salary, by 50 you should have saved four times your annual salary, etc.
+This number increases with every decade that goes by—by age 40, you should have saved two times your annual salary.
+By 50, you should have saved four times your annual salary, etc.

 What's your Investing IQ?